tapj/tapj.github.io/_posts/2022-09-30-futuristic-fermented-food-ai.md

 ---
+title: "futuristic fermented food for gut microbiota"
+date: "2022-09-30 11:34:00"
+fullview: true
 layout: post
-title: futuristic fermented food for gut microbiota
 permalink: 2022-09-30-futuristic-fermented-food-ai.html
-date: 2022-09-30 11:34
-categories: [Article]
-tags: [futuristic, fermented, food, microbiota]
+tags:
-fullview: true
+- futuristic
+- fermented
+- food
+- microbiota
+categories: Article
 ---

 What if we ask an AI to generate a realistic picture about futuristic fermented foods that keep microbiota to stay in an healthy state?